codefresh-io/docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

 The **Runtimes** page displays all the runtimes deployed across your environment.

 Monitor and manage runtimes:
-* Identify Git sync errors through the Sync Status column
 * For insecure runtimes, configure browsers to allow access
+* View runtime notifications in the Activity Log
 * Drill down into specific runtimes for further analysis
+* Troubleshoot health and sync errors in runtimes
 * Upgrade runtimes
 * Uninstall runtimes
 * Manage Git Sources associated with runtimes

-### Allow insecure runtimes
+### Configure browser to allow insecure runtimes
 If at least one of your runtimes was installed in insecure mode (without an SSL certificate for the ingress controller from a CA), the CSDP UI displays the _At least one runtime was installed in insecure mode_ alert.
 {% include
 	image.html